UAA-Robo/CoffeeBot/Electronics/Electronics_README.md

 ### Back Power
 - The wireing to the servo PDB and the motor sontroller is powered with +5v so don't connect it to anything without a plan also
+- Below is an example of a correct implamentation of the servo PDB

 ## BoM